poplatek/payment-methods-book/vipps/README.md

 - A Norwegian payment card (Visa or MasterCard)
 - A Norwegian account number in any Norwegian bank
 - An email address
-- To be over 15 years old
+- Over 15 years old

 # Use cases